umama001/SOC-Analyst-Journey/Day1_SOC_Foundations.md

 # Day 1 – SOC Foundations

 ## 1. What is a SOC?
-- SOC (Security Operations Center) is a team that monitors and analyzes security alerts to detect and respond to cyber threats.
+- A SOC (Security Operations Center) is a team that monitors systems, networks, and security logs to detect, investigate, and respond to cyber threats.

 ## 2. SOC Roles
 List the main roles: